-Table 98.
+Table 95.
 Incremental Phase Offset Control

-Address Bits Bit Name Description 0x0A0A [7:3] Reserved Reserved.
-2 Reset phase offset Resets the incremental phase offset to zero.
+Address Bits Bit Name Description 0x0A0A [7:3] Reserved Reserved 2 Reset phase offset Resets the incremental phase offset to zero.
 This is an autoclearing bit.
-1 Decrement phase offset Decrements the incremental phase offset by the amount specified in the incremental phase lock offset step size registers (Register 0x0312 to Register 0x0313).
+1 Decrement phase offset Decrements the incremental phase offset by the amount specified in the Incremental phase lock offset step size register (Register 0x0312 to Register 0x0313).
 This is an autoclearing bit.
-0 Increment phase offset Increments the incremental phase offset by the amount specified in the incremental phase lock offset step size registers (Register 0x0312 to Register 0x0313).
+0 Increment phase offset Increments the incremental phase offset by the amount specified in the Incremental phase lock offset step size register (Register 0x0312 to Register 0x0313).
 This is an autoclearing bit.